Services for patrons who are blind or have low vision:

 - Touch Tours (see details below)

-This season, we are continuing our Access Shakespeare Pay-What-You-Can for patrons utilizing our audio-described services.
-Understanding that patrons participating in this program represent a broad financial spectrum, we’re putting it in their hands to pay what they can, to ensure that our productions are as available as possible, to the widest audience possible.
+This season, we are continuing our Access Shakespeare Pay-What-You-Can for patrons whose disability requires the use of our Audio-described services (plus one companion).
+Understanding that patrons requiring this service represent a broad financial spectrum, we’re putting it in their hands to pay what they can, to ensure that our productions are as available as possible, to the widest audience possible.

-For both single ticket and subscription purchases, we are happy to extend this Pay-What-You-Can Program to the patron utilizing the service and to one companion.
+For both single ticket and subscription purchases, we are happy to offer a limited number of Pay-What-You-Can Program seats to the patron whose disability requires the use of this service and to one companion.
+Additional tickets can, of course, be purchased at full price.